RouhinaDey/Certificates/README.md

 # Certificates
-This repository contains all the professional certificates received.
+This repository contains all the certificates received.